Fast simulation of planar Clifford circuits

 We close this subsection with the observation that \Cref{thm:powerful_correction} can be used to solve symmetric linear systems modulo $2$.
-That is, suppose we are given a system $Ax = b$ over $\mathbb F_2$ with $A \in \mathbb F_2^{n \times n}$ symmetric, and a tree decomposition $T$ for the associated graph $G$.
-We claim that $Ax = b$ has a solution if and only if $\circuit \ket{+^{n_t}}$ has a stabilizer Pauli of the form $(*^{n} \, 0^{n_a}, b \,\, *^{n_a})$, and moreover the solution $x$ can be read off of the stabilizer.
-This yields a fast algorithm for planar or limited-treewidth linear systems. \begin{restatable}{theorem}{linearsolver} There exists an algorithm to solve $Ax=b$ (or report that no solution exists) in time $O(\| T \|_{\omega}^{\omega})$ given a graph $G$ with adjacency matrix $A \in \mathbb F_2^{n \times n}$, a vector $b \in \mathbb F_2^{n}$, and a nice tree decomposition $T$ for $G$. \end{restatable}
+That is, suppose we are given a system $Ay = b$ over $\mathbb F_2$ where $A \in \mathbb F_2^{n \times n}$ is the (symmetric) adjacency matrix of a graph $G$, and we are given a tree decomposition $T$ for the graph $G$.
+We claim that $Ay = b$ has a solution if and only if $\circuit \ket{+^{n_t}}$ has a stabilizer Pauli respecting the pattern $(*^{n} \, 0^{n_a}, b \,\, *^{n_a})$, and moreover the solution $y$ can be read off of the stabilizer.
+This yields a fast algorithm for planar or limited-treewidth linear systems. \begin{restatable}{theorem}{linearsolver} There exists an algorithm to find a uniformly random solution to $Ay=b$ (or report that no solution exists) in time $O(\| T \|_{\omega}^{\omega})$ given a graph $G$ with adjacency matrix $A \in \mathbb F_2^{n \times n}$, a vector $b \in \mathbb F_2^{n}$, and a nice tree decomposition $T$ for $G$. \end{restatable}

 Conversely, we also claim such an algorithm for solving linear systems implies the correction procedure in \Cref{thm:powerful_correction}.
 See Appendix~\ref{sec:lss} for the proof of Theorem \ref{thm:linearsolver} and the full details of this equivalence.